KarthikEcon/karthiksrinivasan.org/README.md

+# README
-# This repository contains files for my website: karthiksrinivasan.org.
+This repository contains files for my website: karthiksrinivasan.org.